miguelbcr/RxPaparazzo/README.md

 ## Usage
 Because RxPaparazzo uses RxActivityResult to deal with intent calls, all its requirements and features are inherited too.

-Before attempting to use RxPaparazzo, you need to call `RxActivityResult.register` in your Android `Application` class, supplying as parameter the current instance.
+Before attempting to use RxPaparazzo, you need to call `RxPaparazzo.register` in your Android `Application` class, supplying as parameter the current instance.

 ```java
 public class SampleApp extends Application {